 - Related Entries

 The method of reflective equilibrium consists in working back and forth among our considered judgments (some say our “intuitions,” though Rawls (1971), the namer of the method, avoided the term “intuitions” in this context) about particular instances or cases, the principles or rules that we believe govern them, and the theoretical considerations that we believe bear on accepting these considered judgments, principles, or rules, revising any of these elements wherever necessary in order to achieve an acceptable coherence among them.
 The method succeeds and we achieve reflective equilibrium when we arrive at an acceptable coherence among these beliefs.
 An acceptable coherence requires that our beliefs not only be consistent with each other (a weak requirement), but that some of these beliefs provide support or provide a best explanation for others.
 Moreover, in the process we may not only modify prior beliefs but add new beliefs as well.
 There need be no assurance the reflective equilibrium is stable—we may modify it as new elements arise in our thinking (Schroeter 2004).
 In practical contexts, this deliberation may help us come to a conclusion about what we ought to do when we had not at all been sure earlier.
 (Scanlon 2002).
 We arrive at an optimal equilibrium when the component judgments, principles, and theories are ones we are un-inclined to revise any further because together they have the highest degree of acceptability or credibility for us.
-An alternative account retains the importance of revisability and emphasizes the positive role of examining our moral intuitions, but rejects the appeal to coherentism in favor a treating our intuitive moral judgments as the right sort to count as foundational, even if they are still defeasible (McMahan 2000).
+An alternative account retains the importance of revisability and emphasizes the positive role of examining our moral intuitions, but rejects the appeal to coherentism in favor a treating our intuitive moral judgments as the right sort to count as foundational, even if they are still defeasible (McMahan 2000, Nichols 2012).

-Because we are expected to revise our beliefs at all levels as we work back and forth among them and subject them to various criticisms, this coherence view contrasts sharply with a variety of foundationalist approaches to justification.
+Because we are expected to revise our beliefs at all levels as we work back and forth among them and subject them to various criticisms, this coherence view contrasts sharply with a variety of many foundationalist approaches to justification.
 In ethics, some foundationalist approaches take some subset of our moral beliefs as fixed or unrevisable.
 Other foundationalists at least claim that some subset of our moral beliefs are immediately or directly justified (perhaps even “self-evident”) or warranted (leaving aside the issue of revisability) and serve as the basis on which all other beliefs are justified.
 Still others take some subset of our beliefs as at least justifiable independently of any other moral beliefs, even if they are justifiable in light of either necessary or contingent views of the person or human nature or through appeals to the logic of moral discourse (Timmons 1987).
-Reflective equilibrium, as most understand it aside from McMahan (2000), singles out no such group of privileged or directly justified beliefs, distinguishing itself from all these forms of foundationalism.
+Reflective equilibrium is unlikely to single out any such group of privileged or directly justified beliefs, distinguishing itself from all these forms of foundationalism.
 Rawls (1974) thought it highly unlikely, but not impossible, that moral principles could be formulated so compellingly (be “self-evident”) that we would favor them and their consequences over all our previously held considered moral judgments; he thus leaves foundationalism a slim possibility, a point seized on by some who are willing to ignore Rawls’s probability claim that such foundationalism is not probable at all.
 If we take this probability judgment seriously, then the warrant for a belief lies (with high probability) in its coherence with other beliefs and not in its resting on beliefs for which foundationalist claims are made.

 Because it is not foundationalist in these ways, reflective equilibrium also avoids some other problematic distinctions or claims that are part of an effort to show how some beliefs can be directly justified or warranted.
 For example, some foundationalists view particular moral judgments as fixed; others might think it is our moral principles or some deeper theoretical beliefs from which such principles might be derived that are fixed and unrevisable.
-Some proponents of both approaches have then claimed that a moral sense or faculty reveals these directly justified beliefs to us.
-For others, we can discover the foundational beliefs in some deep moral belief structure that is revealed to us through a careful examination of moral intuitions that is arguably a priori.
+Some proponents of both approaches have even claimed that a moral sense or faculty reveals these directly justified beliefs to us.
+For others, we can discover the foundational beliefs in some deep moral belief structure that is revealed to us through a careful examination of moral judgements and that is arguably a priori.
 A considerable part of contemporary work in substantive ethics treats appeals to moral intuitions or considered judgments in this way (Thompson 1976, McMahan 2000, G.A.
 Cohen 2007).
 Some who work in this fashion cite Rawls (1974) when they embrace reflective equilibrium.
 We return to the topic of intuitionism again later in this entry.

 In contrast, advocates of reflective equilibrium need tell no controversial stories about credentials for a special subset of beliefs that is directly justifiable.
 Where such advocates credit some initial beliefs with strong initial acceptance, as Rawls (Rawls 1971) does when he refers to some beliefs as initial “fixed points,” the beliefs remain revisable; in any case, they are not taken to be points we believe independently of other moral and non-moral beliefs we hold, and so they have no special foundations (Harman 2003).
 This revisability of the initial beliefs and their dependence on other beliefs when reasons for them are requested means that no such special epistemological story has to be told about them.